 The reasons in the invitation was for a formal audience with the king for becoming this year’s champion.

-On the ride here, although he’d heard much about it, he saw for himself how different the 13th ward was.
-As soon as they entered the Royal ward, everything changed: the scenery, the buildings, the atmosphere, even the roads.
+On the ride here, although he’s heard much about it, he saw for himself how different the 13th ward was.
+As soon as they entered the Royal ward, everything changed; the scenery, the buildings, the atmosphere, even the roads.

-A grass field—blanketed with the night’s frost—lined the outskirts of the 13th ward all the way from the gates to the Royal Palace at the center.
+A grass field—blanketed with the night’s frost—lined the outskirts of the 13th ward all the way from the gates to the royal Palace at the center.
 The royal ward was so spacious that it felt like a completely different world.
-There were no gray buildings huddled together, no people walking the roads, not even the sound of kids playing, lacking the livelihood of his 3rd ward, and its coziness.
+There were no gray buildings huddled together, no people walking the roads, not even the sound of kids playing.
+It also lacked the livelihood of his 3rd ward, and its coziness.

 While riding in the carriage, he saw patches of trees in the distance far from the pristine roads, and blotches of brown on the grassy plain where flower gardens had bloomed earlier in the year.
 Undoubtedly, come Alivai, the field of grass would be plastered with colors of all variation.